 Corn Salsa Variations

-• Avocado Corn Salsa: Add diced avocado just before serving for a creamy texture.
-For another variation, try this Avocado Salsa.
+• Avocado Corn Salsa: Add diced avocado just before serving for creaminess.
+Try this Avocado Salsa for another twist.

-• Black Bean Corn Salsa: Mix in 1 cup of rinsed and drained black beans to boost protein and add some texture.
+• Black Bean Corn Salsa: Stir in 1 cup of rinsed, drained black beans for protein and texture.

-• Fruit Corn Salsa: Mix in diced mango or pineapple for some sweetness.
-Ensure the fruit is ripe for the best flavor.
+• Fruit Corn Salsa: Add diced mango or pineapple for sweetness.
+Use ripe fruit for the best flavor.

-• Make It A Bowl: Add diced chicken, steak, or shrimp to your corn salsa and serve it over a bed of rice for a complete meal.
+• Make It a Bowl: Toss in diced chicken, steak, or shrimp and serve over rice for a full meal.

 Up close photo of Chipotle Corn Salsa with spoon in it